Sarrasine (opera): Music

-The lyrical and musical qualities of the arias, duets and other vocal pieces were paramount in the process of constructing the pastiche as a unified whole, as both had to 'work' in developing and deepening the ideas, emotions, themes and symbols of the new opera.
-For those familiar with Balzac's novella, aria and duet lyrics provide an especially interesting novel characterizations of characters and specific narrative moments.
+The lyrical and musical qualities of the arias, duets and other vocal pieces were important in the process of constructing the pastiche as a unified whole, as both had to 'work' in developing and deepening the ideas, emotions, themes and symbols of the new opera.
+For those familiar with Balzac's novella, aria and duet lyrics provide novel characterizations of characters and specific narrative moments.
 All but one choral piece from Handel's English-language oratorio Semele are in Italian.

 Most of the opera's musical material consists of arias and duets that Handel composed for his operas but then either completely cut out from the scores prior to their premieres or cut and replaced with significantly modified versions.
 In either case, these compositions have not been heard either by past or by present audiences, and remain largely unfamiliar even to the opera specialists.
 In an essay for the festival program, Panja Mücke wrote that "it was not the quality of the music that caused Handel to reject these pieces from his own stage works."
 There were multiple reasons for revisions, from dramaturgical to practical.
 Adjustments were especially frequent when opera cast changed: "arias could be transposed, adapted to the vocal range, altered in coloratura or tempo, completely recomposed or discarded altogether."

 Overall, the new opera pastiche included 14 pieces that were cut before the premieres.
 These 'rejected' pieces were originally composed by Handel for 6 of his operas and 1 oratorio.
 It also presented early versions of 10 pieces that were later replaced with revised versions.
 These 'alternative' pieces were found in drafts and other versions of 7 operas.
 Altogether, the new Handel pastiche collected into one work the never-before-performed pieces from 12 works: 11 operas and 1 oratorio.